wp-plugins/custom-registration-form-builder-with-submission-manager/readme.txt

 == Frequently Asked Questions ==

+= Is there a limit to the number of forms I can create? =

+No, there is no limit.
+You can create as many forms as you like.

+= How can I show forms on my website or blog? =

+Just copy the shortcode for a form on it’s card in forms manager and paste it inside the page or post you want to show the form on.

+= How can I add custom fields to my form? =

+Click “Fields” button on a form card to go to fields manager for that form.
+Here you can add, edit and sort the fields.

+= Where can I access form submissions? =

+Either click the number counter on a form’s card or go to “Custom Registration Form -> Submission” on the left menu.

+= Can I set autoresponder for a form? =

+Yes, you can set autoresponder for a form by clicking “Edit” button on a form card and turning the autoresponder toggle on.
+2 New fields will appear below it to set Subject and Message.

 = Can I rearrange fields in my forms? =

 Yes, you can change field order of custom fields by drag and drop method in dashboard